Privacy Policy

 If you believe that any information we are holding on you is inaccurate or incomplete, please contact us in writing by post or by email as soon as possible.
 We will promptly correct any information held by us found to be incorrect.

 You can ask us to restrict our use of the personal information which we hold on you, or to delete the personal information which we hold on you – provided there is not a compelling reason for us to continue to hold the information.
-You also have the right to object to our use of personal information on a legitimate interests basis or for direct marketing.
+You also have the right to object to our use of personal information on a legitimate interests basis alone, or for direct marketing.
 Please submit your request or objection to us in writing by post.

 For further information and guidance on your personal information rights, please visit the website of the Information Commissioner's Office at ico.org.uk.